 The O_2 and CO_2 analyzers were calibrated per procedures outlined in USEPA Methods 3A.
-Zero, span, and mid-range calibration gases were introduced directly into the analyzer to verify the instruments linearity, prior to sampling, and again at the completion of each test run.
+Zero, span, and mid-range calibration gases were introduced directly into the analyzer to verify the instruments linearity, prior to sampling.
+Upscale and downscale gases were introduced after each test period to determine instrument drift.

-3,3 MOISTURE DETERMINATION (USEPA Method 4)
+3.3 MOISTURE DETERMINATION (USEPA Method 4)